synesthesiam/rhasspy/docs/development.md

 git remote add upstream https://github.com/synesthesiam/rhasspy.git
 ```

 Then follow the installation steps for a [virtual environment](installation.md#virtual-environment).
+If the `create-venv.sh` script fails, please [report an issue](https://github.com/synesthesiam/rhasspy/issues) before proceeding.

+If you pull changes, make sure to re-download and extract `rhasspy-web-dist.tar.gz` from [the releases page](https://github.com/synesthesiam/rhasspy/releases/tag/v2.0).
+This contains the pre-compiled web artifacts.
+Alternatively, you can install [yarn](https://yarnpkg.com) and run `yarn build` in the `rhasspy` directory after a `git pull`.

 ## Run the unit tests